Admission and Selection

-Policy Regarding Integrated Examinations for D-1 and D-2 Dental Students
+Policy Regarding Integrated Examinations for Dental and Dental Hygiene Students

 Integrated examinations are given at periodic intervals (every 2, 3 or 4 weeks) during the D-1 and D-2 years.
-Plans are to eventually include D-3, D-4 and Dental Hygiene students in computer testing.
 The content of each courses’ contribution to the examination is established by the course director and covers the information taught since the last examination.
 The questions are generally multiple choice and the examination will be of approximately 2 hours duration and taken on a computer.
 A cumulative final examination will be given at the end of each term and will consist of questions from the entire course.
+Examinations for D-3, D-4 and Dental Hygiene students are also given on computer, but on a different time interval and as separate subject exams.
 It is the responsibility of each course director to establish the criteria for the awarding of course grades, the role of examinations in the determination of those grades and communicating this information to the student on the first day of each course or via the course’s Blackboard website.
 Any concerns relative to individual examination questions, criteria for course evaluation or final grades should be directed to the appropriate course director.
 Students are expected to take examinations as scheduled.
 Students unable to take an examination as scheduled because of an emergency situation (hospitalization or death in the immediate family) must notify the Office of Academic Affairs prior to the examination.
 Excused absences from integrated exams will only be provided for emergency situations as described above.

 Progress, Promotion and Graduation for the DDS Program